milonmaze/privacy-terms-observatory/developer.chrome.com/docs/webstore/program_policies.md

 Impersonation or Deceptive Behavior:

 Don't pretend to be someone else, and don't represent that your product is authorized by, endorsed by, or produced by another company or organization, if that is not the case.

-Developers should not divert users or provide links to any other site that mimics Chrome Web Store or passes itself off as Chrome Web Store.
+Developers should not divert users or provide links to any other site that mimics the Chrome Web Store or passes itself off as the Chrome Web Store.
 Your Product and its user experience also must not mimic functionality or warnings from a user's operating system or browser.

 Any changes to device settings must be made with the user's knowledge and consent and be easily reversible by the user.

-We do not allow products which deceive or mislead users, including in the content, title, description, or screenshots.
+We do not allow products that deceive or mislead users, including in the content, title, description, or screenshots.

 Don't misrepresent the functionality of your product or include non-obvious functionality that doesn't serve the primary purpose of the product.
 Descriptions of your product must directly state the functionality so that users have a clear understanding of the product they are adding.
 For example, products should not contain:

-Claimed functionalities which are not possible to implement (e.g. "Who has viewed your IG account") Developer or product names which misrepresent their current status or performance on the Chrome Web Store (e.g. "Editor's Choice" or "Number One")
+Claimed functionalities that are not possible to implement (e.g. "Who has viewed your social media account") or which are not directly provided by the extension (e.g. file converters which only link to other file conversion services)
+Any metadata that misrepresents the extension's or developer's current status or performance on the Chrome Web Store (e.g. "Editor's Choice" or "Number One")

 If your product has a blank description field or is missing an icon or screenshots, it will be rejected.
-If any of your product's content, title, icon, description or screenshots contains false or misleading information, we may remove it.
+If any of your product's content, title, icon, description, or screenshots contains false or misleading information, we may remove it.

 Featured Products: